cesullivan99/trail-recommender/DESIGN.md

 # Trail Recommender
 ## Design Spec

-In this document I outline the design of the trail recommender.
-This document is modeled off of the Dartmouth College COSC50 design spec template.
+An outline of the trail recommender's design.
+Note that this document is modeled off of the Dartmouth College COSC50 lab 3 design spec.

 ## User interface